deining/EmWiTutorial/README.md

 ### Building and bundling the user interface

 The project uses a customized version of the [Antora Default UI](https://gitlab.com/antora/antora-ui-default) as GUI template for the tutorial website.
 In order to successfully publish the tutorial site, we have to build and bundle this user interface first.
-Enter the directory ``www\ui`` of the cloned repository and issue two ``gulp`` commands there:
+Enter the directory ``www\ui`` of the cloned repository and install the dependencies using ``yarn`` first.
+Afterwards, issue two ``gulp`` commands to generate the bundled user interface:

 ````
 C:\Users\Me\Projects\EmWiTutorial> cd www\ui
+C:\Users\Me\Projects\EmWiTutorial\www\ui> yarn install
 C:\Users\Me\Projects\EmWiTutorial\www\ui> gulp preview:build
 C:\Users\Me\Projects\EmWiTutorial\www\ui> gulp bundle
 ````